medic/cht-core/API_v1.md

 Use JSON in the request body to specify contact details.

-Note: this does not accomodate having a `place` field on your contact form.
+Note: this does not accomodate having a `place` field on your contact form and will likely be revised soon.

 #### Required